What is NSDL?

 3. Value Added Services

-a) Hypothecation of securities: For availing credit facilities, the securities can be collateral as long as both borrowers and lenders have NSDL demat accounts.
+a) Hypothecation of securities: For availing of credit facilities, the securities can be collateral as long as both borrowers and lenders have NSDL Demat accounts.

-d) Lending and borrowing: Under Securities Lending Scheme 1997, lending and borrowing of securities can be carried out intermediaries registered with SEBI.
+d) Lending and borrowing: Under the Securities Lending Scheme 1997, lending and borrowing of securities can be carried out by intermediaries registered with SEBI.

 e) Allotment of public issues in electronic form.